 Chelsea Andrews, of Surrey, B.C.

-- For his actions around a Blenz Coffee store.
+- For her actions around a Blenz Coffee store.

 - Received a three-month conditional sentence and must perform 100 hours of community service. banned from any Blenz Coffee location in B.C. for one year.

 - Admitted to kicking an Audi, throwing objects at windows, and stealing three purses

 - Sentenced to 45 days, to be served on weekends

 Camille Cacnio, 23.

 - Photographed stealing pants from a looted clothing store.

 - Handed a suspended sentence that included two years of probation, a night-time curfew and 150 hours of community service.